oracle/node-oracledb/doc/api.md

 Determines whether requests for connections from the pool are queued when the number of connections "checked out" from the pool has reached the maximum number specified by [`poolMax`](#propdbpoolmax).

+This property is deprecated and will be removed in a future release: queuing will always be enabled.

 See [`oracledb.queueRequests`](#propdbqueuerequests).